Starting and leaving a job

 A collective employment agreement comes to an end on the expiry date or time stated in the agreement, or three years after the agreement begins, whichever of those dates or events comes first.

-If the union or the employer initiates bargaining before the agreement expires, it continues in force for up to 12 months, or until it’s replaced within the 12-month period with a new collective agreement.
+If the union or the employer initiates bargaining before the agreement expires, the agreement continues in force for up to 12 months, or until it’s replaced within the 12-month period by a new collective agreement.

 How employers and unions negotiate collective employment agreements